hrishim/llvl_prog1_book/src/c_pointers.md

 ## Memcopy (Pointers/String)

 We have already done multiple exercises to copy data from one location to another in the assembly programming section.
-In this exerise the objective is to write a *memcopy* function in C that will copy the specified amount of data from one memory location to another.
+In this exercise the objective is to write a *memcopy* function in C that will copy the specified amount of data from one memory location to another.

 To compile and run:
 ```